Good Grief Cook

 Instructions

-• In medium saucepan, over medium heat, combine water, sugar, cranberries, lemon (or orange) zest and juice, apple and half the honey; bring to a boil.
+• In medium saucepan, over medium heat, combine water, sugar, cranberries, orange zest and juice, apple and half the honey; bring to a boil.

 • Reduce heat and simmer, uncovered, for 10 minutes, stirring mixture occasionally, pressing cranberries with the back of your spoon against the side of the pan insuring all have popped.